arceryz/artix-luks-base-install/README.md

 # Download.
-You can download this script straight from [red8clover.xyz](https://red8clover.xyz) like so:
+You can download this script raw from github.
 ```console
 curl -LO https://raw.githubusercontent.com/swordstrike1/artix-luks-base-install/master/artix-luks-base-install
 ```